Tommy Robinson

-Robinson was a member of the British National Party (BNP), a British fascist political party, from 2004 to 2005.
+Before the EDL, Robinson was a member of the British National Party (BNP), a British fascist political party, from 2004 to 2005.
 For a short time in 2012, he was joint vice-chairman of the British Freedom Party (BFP).
-He co-founded the English Defence League (EDL) in 2009 and led it until October 2013.
-In 2015, he became involved with the development of Pegida UK, a now-defunct British chapter of the German Pegida.
+In 2015, after leaving the EDL, he became involved with the development of Pegida UK, a now-defunct British chapter of the German Pegida.
 From 2017 to 2018, he wrote and appeared in videos on the Canadian website Rebel News.
 In 2018, he also served as a political advisor to Gerard Batten, then the leader of the UK Independence Party (UKIP).
-Robinson often presents himself as an independent journalist.

-Robinson served five prison terms between 2005 and 2025.
-In 2013, he illegally entered the United States using a friend's passport.
-In 2018, he violated a court order by publishing a Facebook Live video of defendants entering court.
-Prior to sentencing, he appeared on the American far-right website InfoWars to appeal for political asylum in the US.
-In 2021, he was subjected to a five-year stalking prevention order for harassing the journalist Lizzie Dearden and her partner.
+Robinson is also known for creating self-produced videos presented in a documentary format, on topics including the grooming gangs scandal.
+Some of these videos have been found in court to include defamatory false statements about their subjects.

-In 2021, Robinson was found to have libelled a 15-year-old refugee at a school in Huddersfield, falsely accusing the victim of having previously attacked two schoolgirls.
-Robinson was ordered to pay £100,000 plus legal costs.
-After breaching an injunction about repeating the libel, Robinson was sentenced to 18 months in prison for contempt of court in October 2024; the sentence length was later reduced after he said he would comply with the injunction in future.
+Robinson has criminal convictions for assault, threats, harassment, and fraud, as well as contempt of court rulings relating to his videos, and served five prison terms between 2005 and 2025.
 In June 2022, Robinson said that he lost £100,000 in gambling before declaring bankruptcy in March 2021.
 He also said he owed an estimated £160,000 to HM Revenue and Customs (HMRC).
 In August 2024, The Times said that he owed in the region of £2 million to his creditors, and was the subject of a HMRC investigation over unpaid taxes.